activatedgeek/ml-reading-group/README.md

 $ make all
 ```

-This will find all tex files and builds the final presentations in their
+This will find all tex files and builds the final presentations in the `dist`
-respective folders.
+folder.

 ## Compile a specific file